forrestergavin/the-magic-coefficient/README.md

 mn=z+...+b+a
 ```

-apply to each row, column, or diagonal to calculate the third shared term's coefficient kx^(n-2) or just k:
+apply to each row, column, or diagonal to calculate the third shared term's coefficient kx^(n-2) or just k, this is formula for the magic coefficients in the corresponding magic square:
 ```
 k3=ca+cb+ab
 k4=dc+db+cb+da+ca+ab